ccustodio99/iLCCD/docs/requisition-management-module.md

   - Requesters can monitor their requisitions and remarks via their dashboard.

 ### 4. Integration with Other Modules
-  - **Job Order Module**: Created automatically when a job order needs materials not in stock and marked **approved** when the requisition is fulfilled.
+  - **Job Order Module**: Created automatically when a job order requests materials and marked **approved** once the requisition is fulfilled.
   - **Inventory Module**: Approved requisitions check stock levels, deduct available quantities, and log the transaction.
   - **Purchase Order Module**: If requested item is out of stock, the system auto-generates a draft Purchase Order (PO) for Finance.
   - **Audit Trail**: Every approval, modification, and comment is stored for compliance.